R2816 | left | medium| “Stone ID: R2816 Carat Weight: 1.69ct Source: Myanmar”

 Clarity – Lack of visible inclusions is what makes ruby gem material desirable.
 However, a very specific type of inclusion is what causes the star in corundum.
 Because the star needs rutile needles to appear, the best clarity possible in star corundum is semi-transparent.
 It’s important that there are not too many needles, otherwise the stone can be opaque, negatively impact the color, decrease durability, and other undesirable effects.

-The common star ruby shown is an example of having too many rutile needles.
+The star ruby on the right is an example of having too many rutile needles.
 The body color is very silvery, opaque, and the red is very purple.
 This is what natural, untreated ruby material costing less than $1 per carat looks like.

 No two stars are the same, with the stars being as unique as the growth characteristics of the ruby.
 Sometimes stars are fainter, stronger, or off-centered.
 The individual arms can be uneven, of different lengths, missing, etc. The way the star moves along the surface of each ruby is unique too.
 Some move around very smoothly, some do not move much, jump around, disappear entirely from certain angles, and more.
 Each star really has its own personality in appearance and movement, and makes matching pairs extremely difficult.